-The Corporation finances its operations through the issuance of equity securities.
-The Corporation is dependent on raising additional funding through the issuance of equity securities in order to fund future exploration programs and to meet its ongoing general and administrative requirements and while management has been successful in obtaining funding in the past, there can be no assurance that it will be able to do so in the future.
-Readers should refer to the "Going Concern" disclosure in the Risks and Uncertainties section of this MD&A.
+The Company finances its operations through the issuance of equity securities.
+The Company is dependent on raising additional funding through the issuance of equity securities in order to fund future exploration programs and to meet its ongoing general and administrative requirements and while management has been successful in obtaining funding in the past, there can be no assurance that it will be able to do so in the future.